Debunking 4 Common Myths About Cell Phones

 Since cell phones transformed the world, many misconceptions and tales about how they work or their dangers have risen.
 We’ll debunk a few common myths about cell phones you’ve no doubt heard at some point.

-Overcharging Damages the Cell Phone’s Battery
+Overcharging Damages on Battery

 There was a time when this myth was completely true, but it has lost its footing with modern phones and chargers.
 In the earlier days of cell phone technology, a fully-charged cell phone left on the charger could have a damaged power storage capacity.